The “Achieving Change in our Communities for Equity and Student Success (ACCESS) in STEM” program

-This project was funded by NSF Scholarships in STEM Award #1741595 (Directorate for Education & Human Resources, Division of Undergraduate Education)
+This project was funded by NSF Scholarships in STEM Award #1741595 and #2130239 (Directorate for Education & Human Resources, Division of Undergraduate Education)

 - Increase the number of STEM graduates at University of Washington Tacoma.

 Get to know the students in our ACCESS in STEM cohorts!
 If you see them around campus, say hello and ask them how they are doing.
 Meet Our Scholars

 Get to know our Mentor in our ACCESS in STEM Meet Our Mentors

 How to apply

 Our 2023-2024 application for our $10,000 2 year scholarship is now open, and the April 17th 2023 deadline is approaching fast!
 For more info and to apply, click below.